Abdullaziz-alfhead/pdsnd_github/README.md

 Explore data related to **Bike Share System** for three cities in the **USA**  *Chicago*, *New York City*, and *Washington* based on **python script.**

+***The main object of this project to implement what we learn in the course and how to implement data science technique using python to analysis the data***

 ### Files used